Ravenstine/goertzeljs/README.md

 Here's a quick how-to on using dtmf.js with goertzel.js.

 ```
-var dtmf = new DTMF(samplerate,decimation,threshold)
+var dtmf = new DTMF(samplerate,downsampleRate,threshold)
 ```

 * The sample rate is the sample rate of the audio bin being given to the dtmf object.
-* The decimatio value decides how much the bins are downsampled.
+* The downsampleRate value decides how much the bins are downsampled(by skipping every Nth sample).
 I've found so far that a value of 5 works best for this.
 * The threshold value gets passed to the goertzel object that gets created by the dtmf object.
 This is the noise threshold value.
 I usually set this at 0.0002, but this value may need to be adjusted(or not used at all by setting it to zero).

 First create the object: